Chandler Rotary Invitational

 An outstanding track and an outstanding field male and female athlete will receive an award as the Most Outstanding Performer of the meet.
 Performances can be made at any of the three sessions.
 Outstanding Performances are considered from only one event result.

 Admission charge for the public will be $10.00 for adults and $5.00 for students with a school ID and seniors.
 AIA cards will be the only passes accepted at the gate.
 There will be a two-day pass for adults for $15 for sale on Friday.

 Tickets can be purchased in advance at GoFan.co.
 Search for Chandler High School and the link for Chandler Rotary.
 There is a service charge, charged by GoFan.co.

 A trainer will be on site.
 The site for the training table is located at the Northwest end of the field near the bull-pen.
 The trainers are there for critical care injuries.
 Please tape your own athletes.
 There will be a charge of $2.00 per roll of tape, if no tape is provided by the athletes.

-Lane assignments should be drawn and finished by Monday night, March 21 by the Meet Director.
-You may obtain a copy of lane assignments at the Saturday coach’s meeting when you arrive, Friday Athlete Pass Gate or the coach’s social on Thursday evening.
-Tentative lane assignments should be posted by Tuesday noon at the Chandler Rotary website at http://www.chandlerrotarytm.com
+Lane assignments should be drawn and finished by Monday night, March 20 by the Meet Director.
+You may obtain a copy of lane assignments at the Saturday coach’s meeting when you arrive, Friday at the Athlete Pass Gate or the coach’s social on Thursday evening.
+Tentative lane assignments should be posted by Wednesday noon at the Chandler Rotary website at http://www.chandlerrotarytm.com

 In case of open lanes, original entries will be replaced from the alternate list at the staging area with the Clerk of the Course before the start of the race.
 Lane and heat assignments should not be changed from the original entries.
 Athletes can have other athletes check in with the Clerk of the Course if they are currently engaged in competition.